gini/gini-mobile-android/fastlane/README.md

-  module_id     - the id of the project's module to be released (e.g., sdk, lib)" git_tag       - the git tag name used to release the documentation ci            - set to "true" if running on a CI machine
+  module_id     - the id of the project's module to be released (e.g., sdk, lib)" git_tag       - the git tag name used to release the documentation ci            - set to "true" if running on a CI machine git_user     - the username to use for git authentication git_password - the password to use for git authentication

 ----